perun-network/erdstall-nft-demo/README.md

 # Erdstall-NFT-Demo

-This project contains the front-end for the Erdstall minting/cNFT demo, made for the ETHGlobal Scaling Hackathon.
+This project contains the front-end for the Erdstall minting/cNFT demo, made for the ETHGlobal Scaling 2020 Hackathon.

-For the backend see [Nerd-Op](https://github.com/perun-network/nerd-op).
+The combined Erdstall Operator and NFT Server can be found at https://github.com/perun-network/nerd-op .
+It is also part of the submission.

 ## Development